hkolbeck/kotlin-pixelblaze-client/README.md

 /**
  * Get a builder with required fields set
  *
- * Note that when specifying anything except the address, it's necessary to use the implementation class's functions */ val pixelblaze = WebsocketPixelblaze.defaultBuilder() .setConfig(PixelblazeConfig(requestQueueDepth = 100u)) .build()
+ * Note that when specifying anything except the address, it's necessary
+ * to use the implementation class's functions
+ */
+val pixelblaze = WebsocketPixelblaze.defaultBuilder()
+    .setConfig(PixelblazeConfig(requestQueueDepth = 100u))
+    .build()

 /**
  * Get a builder with nothing set.
 Have fun don't die.
-The example here specifies all required fields, but does
+The example here
+ * specifies all required fields, but does not explicitly set up any
- * not explicitly set up any parsers, meaning that all inbound traffic will be discarded until some are added.
+ * parsers, meaning that all inbound traffic will be discarded until
+ * some are added.
  */
 val pixelblaze = WebsocketPixelblaze.bareBuilder()
     .setPixelblazeIp("10.0.0.68")
     .setPort(81)
     .setConfig(PixelblazeConfig(
-        requestQueueDepth = 50u // Config objects have their own defaults specified, with no way to avoid them ))
+        // Config objects have their own defaults specified, with no way to avoid them requestQueueDepth = 50u
+    ))
     .setHttpClient(HttpClient {
-        install(WebSockets) // Must install WebSockets, no other HttpClient needs })
+        // Must install WebSockets, no other HttpClient needs install(WebSockets)
+    })
     .setIoLoopDispatcher(Dispatchers.IO)
     .setRepeatedOutboundDispatcher(Dispatchers.Default)